Indigenous health in Australia: Colonisation and ongoing disadvantage

-Prior to European colonisation, it is likely that the health Indigenous Australians was better than poorer sections of Europe.
+Prior to European colonisation, it is likely that the health of Indigenous Australians was better than that of the inhabitants of poorer sections of Europe.
 Colonisation impacted the health of Indigenous Australians via land dispossession, social marginalisation, political oppression, incarceration, acculturation and population decline.
 The process of colonisation began with the arrival of the First Fleet in 1788.
 In the following decades, foreign diseases, dispossession, exploitation, warfare and violence proved devastating for the Indigenous population, and the immediate effect was a widespread increase in mortality and disease.
 By the end of the 19th century, Indigenous Australians were greatly reduced in numbers and the survivors were largely confined to remote reserves and missions.
 They were associated in the public mind with disease, which led to exclusion from institutions and isolation from non-Indigenous society for fear of contamination.
 These colonial policies resulted in segregated oppression and a lack of access to adequate medical care, leading to further disease and mortality.

 The Australian government proceeded to deny the Indigenous people of their civil rights, including property rights; the ability to work and receive wages; and access to medical care and educational institutions.
 Legislation also allowed for the separation of Indigenous families, with guardianship being awarded to government officials called Protectors of Aborigines.
 Indigenous children forcibly removed from their families under Protection legislation in the first half of the 20th century are referred to as the Stolen Generations.
 Many of these children were neglected, abused, and denied of an education.
-The Australian government forced the Indigenous populations to assimilate into the colonisers’ culture through schools and programs, where Indigenous languages were banned and any resistance to these practices could result in imprisonment or death.
+The Australian government forced the Indigenous populations to assimilate into the colonisers' culture through schools and programs, where Indigenous languages were banned and any resistance to these practices could result in imprisonment or death.
 This process of acculturation has led to trauma, including historical, inter-generational, and social trauma.
 Issues such as anxiety, stress, grief, and sadness are produced from this trauma, which have led to higher suicide rates, violence, substance abuse and incarceration of Indigenous peoples today.